NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-05-28-packt-free-learning-library.md

 ---
-title: Packt Free Learning Library
+title: "Packt Free Learning Library"
 date: 2015-05-28 03:37:59
 tags:
   - Advertising
   - Packt Publishing
 ---

 From 30th April, 2015 Packt Publishing has thrown open the virtual doors of its new Free Learning Library and offering its customers a daily chance to grab a fresh free eBook from its website.
 The publisher is encouraging people to learn new skills and try out new technologies and so every day it will be offering a different eBook from its huge list of titles free for anyone to download.